Categories of Wrongful Death Damages

 In rare cases, punitive damages may also be awarded to surviving family members in a wrongful death lawsuit if gross negligence was a factor.
 Punitive damages are intended to punish the responsible party for particularly reckless behavior and deter similar behavior in the future.

-Contact the team of Neal Davis and Jed Silverman to discuss your rights.
+Contact Neal Davis to discuss your rights.

 Wrongful Death Claims: Different Categories of Damages